VirusTotal/vt-py/docs/source/quickstart.rst

 >>> file = client.get_object("/files/44d88612fea8a8f36de82e1278abb02f")

 Now `file` is an instance of :class:`vt.Object` that contains information about the requested file.
-This object have all the attributes returned in the API response which are listed in the `VirusTotal API v3 documentation
+This object have the attributes returned in the API response which are listed in the `VirusTotal API v3 documentation
 <https://developers.virustotal.com/v3.0/reference#files>`_.
 Some examples: